reedhackman/dealer_anomaly/README.md

 # DealerAnomaly

 A personal project/thought experiment.
-Our goal is to take an existing website for a product (in this case A car dealership's reviews) and try to determine which reviews were created by an individual (or group) to artificially boost the reviews of said product.
+The goal is to take an existing website for a product (in this case A car dealership's reviews) and try to determine which reviews were created by an individual (or group) to artificially boost the reviews of said product.